andrew/ultimate-awesome/README.md

 - [awesome-sec-challenges](https://github.com/mikeprivette/awesome-sec-challenges) - A curated list of Awesome Security Challenges.
 - [awesome-webhid](https://github.com/robatwilliams/awesome-webhid) - Curated list of resources relating to the WebHID (Human Interface Device) API.
 - [awesome-atproto](https://github.com/beeman/awesome-atproto) - A curated list of awesome ATProto resources.
+- [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
+This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-adhd](https://github.com/mrseth01/awesome-adhd) - Awesome Resources for ADHD.
 - [awesome-couchdb](https://github.com/quangv/awesome-couchdb) - CouchDB - curated meta resources & best practices list.
 - [awesome-devops-br](https://github.com/devops-br/awesome-devops-br) - Lista de recursos (links, livros, Q&A) discutidos no canal do Telegram Devops-BR (